HackYourFuture/JavaScript3_examples/src/week1/README.md

 - It adds styling through an external stylesheet (`style.css`), that is loaded via the `index.html` file.
 - It adds a `<select>` element that contains collection of queries that can be made against the Nobel Prize API.
 - It adds an event handler to the `change` event of the `<select>` element, so that a new XMLHttpRequest is made whenever the selection changes.
-- It extends the `createAndAppend` function with an ability to specify the `innerText` and any HTML attributes to the newly created element in a single call to `createAndAppend`.
+- It extends the `createAndAppend` function with an ability to specify the `textContent` and any HTML attributes to the newly created element in a single call to `createAndAppend`.
 This is done via an optional third parameter, named `options`.

 #### createAndAppend

 The extended version of `createAndAppend` is shown below.
 The added third parameter `options` is optional.
 If you supply this parameter when calling `createAndAppend` it must be an object with HTML attribute names and values.
 If you don't supply it, the value of the `options` parameter is set to an empty object.
 This is what the (ES6) syntax `options = {}` does.
 So, what follows the `=` sign is _default_ value for `options`, i.e. assigned to the parameter if it is not provided when `createAnAppend` is called.

 As you can see, the `forEach` method iterates through all keys of the `options` object.
-If the name of a property key is `html` it assigns the property value to the `innerText` of the newly created HTML element.
+If the name of a property key is `html` it assigns the property value to the `textContent` of the newly created HTML element.
 Otherwise the **property key** is assumed to be the name of an HTML attribute and the **property value** the value of that attribute.
 The `.setAttribute` method is then called using `key` and `value` as its parameters.

 ```js
 function createAndAppend(name, parent, options = {}) {